johannes-mueller/devcontainer.el/README.md

 a full list refer to the documentation of functions named `devcontainer-...`.
 The important ones are:

-* `devcontianer-mode` – a globally activated minor mode, that you can just have always activated.
+* `devcontainer-mode` – a globally activated minor mode, that you can just have always activated.
 * `devcontainer-up` – start the devcontainer of the current project.
 * `devcontainer-restart` – stop and restart the devcontainer of the current project.
 * `devcontainer-rebuild-and-restart` – stop the current project's devcontainer, delete its docker images and rebuild it.
-This is useful, when you for example changed the `Dockerfile` of your devcontianer.
+This is useful, when you for example changed the `Dockerfile` of your devcontainer.
 * `devcontainer-execute-command` – execute an arbitrary command inside the devcontainer.
 * `devcontainer-term` – launch a terminal inside the container.